Vinnytsia massacre: Later history

-A monument was also erected to the "Victims of Stalinist Terror".
-Later the Soviet authorities rededicated the monument to the "Victims of Nazi Terror", finally completely removing it and creating an entertainment park in its place.
-In the last ten years a new monument has been constructed at the burial site in the park; it only refers to "victims of totalitarianism".
+Around the time of the reburials, funds were raised to erect a temporary obelisk with the inscription "Victims of Stalinism are buried here".
+After the Soviets retook Vinnytsia in March 1944, authorities rededicated the monument to victims of fascism, finally completely removing it and creating an entertainment park in its place.
+In the last ten years a new monument has been constructed at the burial site in the park; it only refers to "Victims of Totalitarianism".
 During Soviet times, information about the massacre was disseminated and investigated by the Ukrainian diaspora in the West.
 The mass murder in Vinnytsia returned as a critical topic in Ukraine in 1988.